 SCADA is more about allowing humans to interact remotely with a process.
 Whereas IoT is generally used as a machine-to-machine communication tool.
 Rather than something that exists primarily to present information to a human.
 That is just a small part of its process.
 IoT ensures that information is shared with both people and machine, rather than just people.
 In short, it makes sure that everyone and everything is kept in the loop at all times.

-The comparative analysis
+Scada vs IoT – The comparative analysis

 The Internet of Things is made up of a network of physical devices connected via electronic embedding, software setups, sensor-actuators and network connectivity which all act together for the objects to connect and exchange data.
 IoT allows objects to be sensed or controlled remotely across different networking infrastructures.
 Therefore, it creates opportunities for more direct integration of the physical world into computer-based systems.
 This results in improved efficiency, accuracy and economic benefit and also cuts down on human intervention.

 Both platforms offer an abundance of advantages, as well as some vulnerabilities.
 It is predicted that by 2020, 50 billion devices or things will be connected to the internet.
 Therefore, the dynamics of an Internet-based control system are becoming a living reality.
 Industry 4.0 is an era in which emerging trend automation and data exchange in manufacturing technologies are allowing for a shift from traditionally implemented SCADA to an IoT implemented one.
 With SCADA, cyber-physical systems, the Internet of Things, cloud computing and cognitive computing, Industry 4.0 is an era that will change the dynamics of the entire automation industry.
 Find out about the difference between AI and cognitive computing.